lumapps/lumapps-extensions-templates/docs/partner/index.md

 ## Registering and managing Partner Organization
 Before start developing for the LumApps Marketplace you'll need a declared Partner Organization.
-A Partner Organization is basically a set of information to identify the owner of an extension, to give us and customer a way to contact you and later will own group of developers .
+A Partner Organization is a set of information to identify the owner of an extension, to give us and the customer a way to contact you and later will own groups of developers.

 ### How to Register an Organization
 After requesting access to the LumApps Marketplace program, if your request is accepted we will contact you to have information about your organization.